folke/trouble.nvim/README.md

 ---@field sorters? table<string, trouble.SorterFn> custom sorters
 local defaults = {
   throttle = 100,
-  pinned = false,
-  results = {
+  pinned = false, -- When pinned, the opened trouble window will be bound to the current buffer focus = true, -- Focus the window when opened.
+Defaults to true. results = {
     ---@type trouble.Window.opts
     win = {},
     indent_guides = true, -- show indent guides
-    multiline = true, -- render multi-line messages max_items = 200, -- limit number of items that can be displayed per section auto_open = false,
-    auto_close = false,
-    auto_refresh = true,
+    multiline = true, -- render multi-line messages max_items = 200, -- limit number of items that can be displayed per section auto_open = false, -- auto open when there are items auto_close = false, -- auto close when there are no items auto_refresh = true, -- auto refresh when open
   },
   preview = {
+    -- preview window, to show the preview in
+    -- the main editor window.
-    -- preview window, or "main", to show the preview in -- the main editor window
+    -- Set type to `main` to show the preview in the main editor window.
     ---@type trouble.Window.opts
     win = { type = "main" },
     auto_open = true, -- automatically open preview when on an item